 I own two grapefruit spoons.

-Yes, mine is tarnished.
+Yes, it tarnished.

 I never use the expensive silver spoon.
 I also don’t take care of it as it needs.
 I always grab the stainless steel one.